New Kent County, Virginia: History

 Confederate and Union troops fought in as well as passed through New Kent County during the Peninsula Campaign of 1862.
 The Battle of New Market Heights in September 1864 proved a crucial victory as Federal forces pushed toward the capitol in the Richmond-Petersburg Campaign.
 A later courthouse, damaged during the Civil War, was replaced in 1909.

-During the state's Massive Resistance crisis in the 1960s, the United States Supreme Court decision in Green v.
-County School Board of New Kent County (1968) limited the use of freedom of choice plans at publicly funded schools, where the actual operation of such plans delayed racial desegregation.
+In the landmark school desegregation case Green v.
+County School Board of New Kent County (1968), the United States Supreme Court ruled that New Kent County's freedom of choice plan failed to provide prompt and meaningful desegregation mandated under Brown II in 1955.
+The district's freedom of choice plan, common across the South by the mid-1960s, perpetuated a dual system of white and black schools system.
+Following the decision, these plans were abandoned as authorities no longer considered them compliant.
+The New Kent School Board changed to a plan that integrated by grade level, consolidating elementary grades at George W. Watkins Elementary School and secondary grades at New Kent High School.

 The historical ties to Hampton Roads stem from its location and the shared history of Virginia's colonial past.
 The region, known for its military bases, shipyards, and as a commercial and cultural hub, influences the surrounding counties, including New Kent.
 The proximity to Hampton Roads has led to economic and demographic growth in the county, with residents often commuting to the larger cities such as Newport News and Norfolk for work while enjoying the quieter, rural life that New Kent offers.

-In 2006, the U.S. Census Bureau, which considers both New Kent County and Hanover County part of the Richmond metropolitan area (although it also is considered part of the Hampton Roads Region), rated New Kent County among the top 100 fastest-growing counties in the U.S.